 Top 3 – Levels of Management

-It goes without saying that management responsibilities are divided.
-Each member of the hierarchy is assigned the appropriate level of power and duty.
+Management assigns responsibilities to each level.
+Each member of the hierarchy receives the appropriate level of power and duty.
 Without a question, when we go up the corporate ladder, our power and responsibility (and, of course, our salary!) grow.

 The different Management Levels may assist define a company’s chain of command, as well as the level of authority and, typically, decision-making influence that all management roles have.